Accessing your credit report for Free

 This is added by your lender if you have been the victim of identity fraud and lasts for 13 months.

 How do you Access your Credit Report?

 The easiest way to access you credit report is to do so online.
-By law everyone is entitled to a statutory credit report, which can cost £2, but is now provided few by the three main credit reference agencies and a number of intermediary firms.
+By law everyone is entitled to a Statutory Credit Report, which can cost £2, but is now provided free by the three main credit reference agencies and a number of intermediary firms.